 Get an immediate overview of status of each sales, manufacturing and purchase order currently being processed

-In Katana MRP you will be able to adjust the priorities in your sales and manufacturing with drag-and-drop functionality and RAG (red-amber-green) dashboards simply highlight the status of each order.
-You can easily track what sales orders can be immediately fulfilled where products are available in stock and what sales orders are waiting for production prior to fulfillment.
+With a Smart Workshop Software you will be able to adjust the priorities in your sales and manufacturing with drag-and-drop functionality and RAG (red-amber-green) dashboards which simply highlight the status of each order.
+You can easily track what sales orders can be immediately fulfilled, where products are available in stock, and what sales orders are waiting for production prior to fulfillment.
 You can also immediately see the availability of materials for each production order and track production statuses.
 This way you always know what is the status of your sales and manufacturing in glimpse.

 Once you have finished manufacturing the missing units, sales orders from Shopify are ready for fulfillment.
-An integrated MRP system will sync the shipping status between MRP and Shopify.
-This means that as soon as you ship an order from MRP the stock levels of products on the order get adjusted automatically and the shipping status is also synced to Shopify.
+An integrated Shopify inventory management system will sync the shipping status with Shopify.
+This means that as soon as you ship an order from MRP the stock levels of products on the order get adjusted automatically and the shipping status is also synced with Shopify.
 This will ensure that your orders in Shopify and in your MRP will always have the same shipping status and everybody knows what orders are open and what have been fulfilled.